 We are still working on details of compensation, but it will be a flat rate stipend per class, rather than an hourly rate.
 The stipend will be comparable to our current rates.
 We will be able to give you a final stipend amount once we approve your class proposal.

 ABOUT HARWOOD SUMMER ART CAMP

 Summer Art Camp offers multi-disciplinary, multi-cultural experiences for youth in grades 1-9.
 Since 1996, Harwood’s summer programing has fostered creativity and curiosity in young artists of all skill levels.
 Art Camp provides in-depth skill building as well as opportunities for both individual and collaborative creative exploration.
-Summer Art Camp runs over four two-week sessions throughout June and July with full and half day options for students.

 ABOUT HARWOOD ART CENTER & ESCUELA DEL SOL

 Harwood Art Center is a program of Escuela del Sol Montessori, an independent Montessori school.
 For over 40 years, Escuela del Sol has nurtured creativity, independence and academic excellence.
 Established in 1991, Harwood Art Center expands the school’s philosophy to serve a broad audience of youth and adults with a variety of programs, including art classes, studio rentals, gallery exhibitions and community outreach projects, as well as apprenticeship, teaching and professional development opportunities.
 Escuela and Harwood are dedicated to building a love of lifelong learning, creative expression and positive impact on our community and our world.